Faculty compensation policies

 Most external grants are budgeted as percentage effort.
 This buy-out rate makes that translation and recognizes that buying out a course generally also funds some of that faculty member’s service and scholarship.
 The percentages generally align with current practice across units at UW Seattle.

-Course Overload for tenure-track and teaching-track faculty
+Course overload for tenure-track and teaching-track faculty

 Inclusions